lucasemn1/be-the-hero/mobile/readme.md

-# Be The Hero - FRONTEND
+# Be The Hero - MOBILE

 ![Aplicativo mobile do Be The Hero](https://raw.githubusercontent.com/lucasemn1/be-the-hero/master/mobile/assets/mobile.jpg)